symfony/symfony-docs/frontend.rst

 .. _frontend-asset-mapper:

-Asset Mapper
+AssetMapper
 ------------

-Asset Mapper is an alternative to Webpack Encore that runs entirely in PHP without any complex build steps.
+AssetMapper is an alternative to Webpack Encore that runs entirely in PHP without any complex build steps.
 It leverages the ``importmap`` feature of your browser, which is available in all browsers thanks to a polyfill.
-Asset Mapper is currently experimental.
+AssetMapper is currently experimental.

 * :doc:`Install AssetMapper </frontend/asset_mapper/installation>`
 * :doc:`Using AssetMapper </frontend/asset_mapper/usage>`